Lares Familiares: Functions

 The Lar Familiaris cared for the welfare and prosperity of a Roman household.
 A household's lararium (plural lararia), a shrine to the Lar Familiaris and other domestic divinities, usually stood near the dining hearth or, in a larger dwelling, the semi-public atrium or reception area of the dwelling.
 A lararium could be a wall-cupboard with doors, an open niche with small-scale statuary, a projecting tile, a small freestanding shrine, or simply the painted image of a shrine; most Romans lived in apartment blocks or small-scale rural houses, with minimal indoor facilities.

 The symbolism and meanings conveyed by lararia and their contents are much disputed.
 Lararia usually held images of one or more bearded or crested snakes, which are presumed to represent the family genius, fertility, or generative or procreative power.
 Lararia almost always contain the central painted image of a togate man, head covered by a fold of his toga, as if at worship or fulfilling his domestic priestly duties, carrying or offering a patera, or sacrificial vessel.
 This figure is usually said to represent the head of the household, or paterfamilias.
 He is symmetrically flanked by two painted or sculpted Lares.
 The Lar Familiaris is a more-or-less standard image, like other lares he is young, slender, clad in high boots, a short tunic, and a hitched undergarment.
 Garlands adorn his head, and he is lithe, graceful, and nimble.
 He stands on tiptoe, and offers a rhyton, patera, or both; or sometimes, a cornucopia.
 The Lar's statue could be moved from the lararium to wherever its presence was needed.
-It could be placed on a dining table during fests or be a witness at weddings and other important family events.
+It could be placed on a dining table during feasts or be a witness at weddings and other important family events.
 Brides were expected to give a coin to the Lares of the crossroads (Lares Compitalicii) of their new neighbourhood, and one to the lar of their new home.